 The Princeton Review has again selected the the Cameron School of Business for inclusion in its book, "Best 295 Business Schools."

 Our unique Master of Science in Computer Science and Information System is a professional science master's degree which allows students to pursue advanced training in computer science, while simultaneously developing workplace skills highly valued by employers.

 The business world is transforming itself from the industrial age into the information age.
 Business education at the Cameron School of Business is focused on the technical, analytical and interpersonal skills students will need to lead this fundamental change in the business world through the 21st century.

-Through excellence in teaching, scholarship and service, the Cameron School of Business provides students with the skills and knowledge to think critically and act responsibly in meeting global business challenges.
+Through excellence in teaching, scholarship, service and executive involvement, the Cameron School of Business provides students with the skills, knowledge and practice to think critically and act responsibly in meeting global challenges.

 The school achieves a leading position among regional public universities through: